Sapphire0628/Machine-Learning/Strokes Prediction/README.md

 ## Objective
 The objective of this project is to analyze and predict strokes based on various factors.

+## Dataset

+The dataset contains attributes such as gender, age, hypertension, heart disease, marital status, work type, residence type, average glucose level, BMI, smoking status, and stroke occurrence.
+These attributes provide information about the patients' health and demographic factors.
+The dataset also includes a unique identifier for each instance and accounts for cases where smoking status information is unavailable.

 ## Data Visualization
 <img src='./Figure/corr.png' width='800'>